juntossomosmais/gitflow/gitflow/backend/README.md

 ## Variation: two features on dev before any release

-This variation also may be very common and depends a lot on how many developers are working with the same code base.
+This variation can be very common and depends a lot on how many developers are working with the same code base.
 This case usually happens when two or more developers finish writing their code on their respective feature branches, for example: `feature/feat-A` and `feature/feat-B`, and they both send their finished code to the `develop` branch.
 In this case, the `develop` branch will have **more than one new feature** at the same time.

 When this happens, **team communication becomes essential**: the **team** must decide if the two features can be shipped together to production or not.